 Our ADSs have been listed on The Nasdaq Global Market since August 5, 2005.
 Our ADSs currently trade on The Nasdaq Global Select Market under the symbol "BIDU."
 Prior to May 12, 2010, one ADS represented one Class A ordinary share.
 On May 12, 2010, we effected a change of the ADS to Class A ordinary share ratio from 1 ADS representing 1 Class A ordinary share to 10 ADSs representing 1 Class A ordinary share.
 The ratio change has the same effect as a 10-for-1 ADS split.
 On March 1, 2021, our shareholders approved and effected a change to our authorized share capital by 1-to-80 subdivision of shares.
-Concurrently, we effected a proportionate change in ADS to Class A ordinary share ratio from 10 ADSs representing 1 Class A ordinary share to each ADS representing 8 Class A ordinary shares.
+Concurrently, we effected a proportionate change in ADS to Class A ordinary share ratio from 10 ADSs representing 1 Class A ordinary shares.